brekk/mad-notes/notes/Literals/Numeric Types.md

   - literals
   - fundamentals
 ---
+##### Synopsis

-Madlib has several literal types that represent numeric values.
+- Madlib has several literal types that represent numeric values, they can be one of the following: Integers, Bytes, Shorts or Floats

 When needed in functions which can accept generic numbers, remember to declare the [constraints](app://obsidian.md/Core%20-%20Functions#Constraints).